watson-intu/self-sdk/docs/workshops-devcon/1/lab-docs/workshop_1.md

 ### 1. Creating instances of Watson services
 To use Intu, you need operational instances of the following services in Bluemix: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.

 **Pro tip:** As you complete this task, you'll receive credentials for each service instance, and you'll need these credentials later.
-Open a new file in your favourite text editor and create a section for each service so that you can temporarily store its credentials.
+Open a new file in your favorite text editor and create a section for each service so that you can temporarily store its credentials.

 1. On the Bluemix dashboard, click **Catalog** in the top right navigation bar.

 2. In the All Categories menu on the left, under Services, click on **Watson**.

 3. Create an instance of the Conversation service.
   1. Click the **Conversation** tile.
   2. Keep all the default values, and click **Create**.
   3. Click the **Service Credentials** tab.
   4. Click **View Credentials** for the new Conversation service instance.
-  5. Copy the values for your password and username and paste them into a new text file in your favourite text editor.
+  5. Copy the values for your password and username and paste them into a new text file in your favorite text editor.
   6. Click the **<--Watson** breadcrumb near the top left (directly above your Conversation service name).
 The list of your service instances is displayed.
   7. Add the next service instance by clicking the **Create Watson** **+** button.
 The Watson service catalog is displayed.

 4. Create instances of the Natural Language Classifier, Speech to Text, and Text to Speech services by repeating the same substeps 1 - 7 that you completed to create the Conversation service instance.